 Bob has over 40 years of experience integrating market research, feasibility studies, architectural design and planning, and urban development.
 He spent 13 years at GBC group overseeing the architecture/planning and property management subsidiaries of locations all around the East Coast.
 He has a Masters in City Planning from MIT and a B.A. in Biology from Swarthmore College.
 Bob contributes to the environmental stewardship team that focuses on methane mitigation and environmental awareness.

-Brian Grubbs: Research Associate 1 – Process & Bio-engineering
+Brian Grubbs: Research Associate II – Polymer & Process Engineering

 Brian has a B.S. in Bioengineering from the University of California at Berkeley.
-He assists with bioreactor assembly and optimization of downstream processing.
+He assists with bioreactor assembly and optimization of polymer processing and formulation.

 Bob Hickey, Ph.D.: Senior Advisor